caioarantes/AGLgis/paper.md

 # Acknowledgements

 We thank the QGIS and Google Earth Engine communities for their support and open-source contributions.
-This work was supported by UNICAMP and UFV.

 # References

-See `paper.bib` for full references.